 The Big Empty.
 That is what Peter Coates calls the 1,000-mile expanse of river that competitors traverse in the Yukon 1000 – the longest canoe and kayak race in the world.
-Visitors to Whitehorse can get a front-row view of the Yukon canoe race starting at Rotary Peace Park, just a short drive from the Westmark Whitehorse Hotel & Conference Center.
+Visitors to Whitehorse can get a front-row view of the Yukon canoe race starting at Rotary Peace Park.
 The race begins at 11 a.m. on July 16.
 If you aren’t already planning a stay in Whitehorse, witnessing the start of this epic race from Canada to Alaska might just be reason enough to plan a trip.

 The Yukon 1,000 Race is the brainchild of Coates, a long time Yukon River Quest competitor and organizer.
 The Yukon River Quest is a 460-mile canoe and kayak race from Whitehorse to Dawson City.
 Coates says he wanted to create an even more challenging race, one that didn’t depend on volunteers and without any of the grandeur.
 He wanted to create a race that was based on what he calls “vintage survival.”